 Remove and drain on paper towels.

+Remove the toothpicks and sprinkle with powdered sugar if desired.
 If you want the real Disney deal, dip your sandwich in raspberry jam!